Local Function Complexity for Active Learning via Mixture of Gaussian Processes: Conclusion

-\section{Acknowledgments}

-The authors would like to thank Stephan Lenz and Martin Geier from the Institute for computational modeling in civil engineering of the Technische Universität Braunschweig for the fruitful discussion and active help with the fluid dynamics simulation.
+\subsubsection{Acknowledgments}

-\DP and \TBB were funded by the Federal Ministry of Education and Research (BMBF) under the project ALICE II, Autonomous Learning in Complex Environments (01IB15001B). \DP was also funded by the BMBF project ALICE III, Autonomous Learning in Complex Environments (01IS18049B) and \TBB was also funded by the BMBF project AIAx, Machine Learning-driven Engineering – CAx goes AIAx (01IS18048B). \SN was funded by the BMBF project BBDC II, Berlin Big Data Center (01IS18025A). \KRM was supported by Institute for Information \& Communications Technology Promotion and funded by the Korea government (MSIT) (No. 2017-0-00451, No. 2017-0-01779). \KRM also acknowledges support by the Berlin Mathematics Research Center $\text{MATH}^+$ and the BMBF project BZML, Berlin Center for Machine Learning (01IS18037I).
+\DP, \SC, \SN, and \KRM were funded by the German Ministry for Education and Research as BIFOLD - Berlin Institute for the Foundations of Learning and Data (ref.~BIFOLD23B). \DP was also supported by the BMBF project ALICE III, Autonomous Learning in Complex Environments (01IS18049B). \KRM was also supported by the BMBF Grants 01GQ1115 and 01GQ0850, under the Grants 01IS14013A-E, 031L0207A-D; DFG under Grant Math+, EXC 2046/1, Project ID 390685689 and by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grants funded by the Korea Government (No.~2017-0-00451, Development of BCI based Brain and Cognitive Computing Technology for Recognizing User’s Intentions using Deep Learning) and funded by the Korea Government (No.~2019-0-00079, Artificial Intelligence Graduate School Program, Korea University).